BrickSortingMachine/bricksortingmachine.github.io/_posts/2025-01-18-Scalling-Storage.md

 ---
 layout: post
 title: "Scaling Up LEGO Brick Storage for Large-Scale Sorting"
-description: Let's explore the idea of significantly expanding the amount of storage bins - to 100, 200, or potentially thousands of bins.
+description: Let's explore the idea of significantly expanding the amount of sorted storage bins - to 100, 200, or potentially thousands of bins.
 date: 2025-01-18 12:00:00 +0100
 author: bsm
 image: '/assets/images/asrs/complete.gif'